 Black Venezuela Corydoras (Corydoras schultzei Black Venezuela)

-The Black Venezuela Cory Catfish is a rare colour variant of the Gold Flash Cory Catfish.
+Black Venezuela Cory Catfish are a rare colour variation of Gold Flash Cory Catfish.
 This species was developed and line-bred by German aquarists in the 1990s and has since circulated to hobbyists worldwide.
 Still, it does not seem to be commercially bred as much as other common Corydoras species.

 Black Venezuela Cory Catfish are a very peaceful, active and hardy species that makes a striking addition to any established community aquarium.
 However, these Corys are shoaling species in nature; therefore, it would be best to maintain them in a group of at least five individuals, preferably more.

 Ideal tankmates for the Black Venezuela Cory Catfish could include smaller species such as Rasboras, small Barbs, Pencilfish, Dwarf Cichlids, Angelfish and Tetras.
 However, it is recommended that you do not house these Corys with larger, more boisterous or aggressive species as they may be intimidated and outcompeted for food.

 Ideally, the aquarium should have plenty of shady areas; you can achieve this by adding things like driftwood, bogwood, and smooth rocks, as well as areas of dense planting.
 Unfortunately, these Corydoras can be slightly prone to barbel infections and erosion; therefore, it is essential that you keep these fish on a soft sandy substrate rather than gravel to protect these fragile sensory organs.

 Routine maintenance, including frequent partial water changes, should be carried out to allow these fish to thrive.